 The organization of the ILWU began in 1934 when it was the Pacific Coast District of the International Longshoremen's Association (ILA), with headquarters in New York.
-The ILA was affiliated with the American Federation of was known as industrial unionism.
-Labor (AFL), which was identified with conser-
+The ILA was affiliated with the American Federation of Labor (AFL), which was identified with conservative politics and an approach to organizing narrowly focused on skilled craft workers.

 The membership of the Pacific Coast District voted to disaffiliate from the ILA in the summer of 1937, and formed itself into the ILWU as an independent union.
-The new union soon affiliated with the militant Congress of Industrial Organizations (CIO) based primarily in the newer mass production industries like auto, steel and rubber-which sought to unionize all the workers in an industry, skilled and unskilled, into one union for maximum unity and strength.
-This approach
+The new union soon affiliated with the militant Congress of Industrial Organizations (CIO)-based primarily in the newer mass production industries like auto, steel and rubber-which sought to unionize all the workers in an industry, skilled and unskilled, into one union for maximum unity and strength.
+This approach was known as industrial unionism.